-Car wrap has become a popular alternative to repainting, custom paint work or even protective paint coatings such as ceramic coating.
-Vinyl wraps offer an extra layer of physical protection to help safeguard car paint from damage such as scratches from rock chips and other debris that can get thrown up from the road.
+Car wrap has become a popular alternative to repainting, custom paint work, or even protective finishes such as ceramic coating.
+Vinyl wraps offer an extra layer of protection to help safeguard car paint from rock chips and other road debris.

 Black vinyl car wrap has become particularly popular over the years, and especially matte black car wrap.
 What’s the appeal of this color style in particular?
 Why do people even want it on their car in the first place?
 What benefits does it bring to a car?
 In today’s blog, we are exploring these core questions, among other points.
 If you are looking for pricing details, check out our article on how much car wraps cost .